mezo-org/musd/docs/README.md

 ### Immutability and Upgradability

-Unlike Liquity v1 the mUSD smart contracts are upgradable.
+Unlike Liquity v1 the MUSD smart contracts are upgradable.
 This provides the flexibility to fix any small issues that arise after launch.

-Substantial changes to the functionality would be done by deploying a new set of contracts and adding the new contracts to the mUSD token contracts mintlist and burnlist.
+Substantial changes to the functionality would be done by deploying a new set of contracts and adding the new contracts to the MUSD token contracts mintlist and burnlist.
 This ensures that for any substantial changes the user must take an action to opt in and migrate funds between versions.

 When the protocol has been battle tested in production the contracts will be hardened with the upgradability removed.
 This will give borrowers certainty.